wikiphp/wiki.php/README.md

 * Edit config.php.
 The values are pretty self-explantory, but there's also comments explaining
 * Edit includes/header.md, includes/footer.md, and includes/sidebar.md

+If you are not using apache, you'll need to add in some mechanism for the rewrites to work, unless you don't care about pretty URLs.
+But, you will need to keep those in mind when adding links to your documents.

+Something along these lines ~should~ work:

+        location / {
+                # This is cool because no php is touched for static content.
+                # include the "?$args" part so non-default permalinks doesn't break when using query string
+                try_files $uri $uri/ /index.php?$args;
+        }

 Once that's all set, you can start editing articles.
 Main.md is always the landing page.